-The child or grandchild of an individual that falls under one of these categories can also be eligible for citizenship by descent.
-In this case, additional documents to attest the family link will be required.
+The child or grandchild of an individual who falls under one of these categories can also be eligible for citizenship by descent.
+In this case, additional documents to attest to the family link will be required.

 A special category is in place for Overseas Citizens of India.
 These are individuals who are citizens of another country however, they either were citizens of India at the time of or after the commencement of the constitution or were eligible to become citizens.

 If you fall under one of these categories, our team of immigration lawyers in India can assist you.
 Please read below if you wish to know more about the process, as we answer some commonly asked questions.